cahkanor/id-rating-prediction/README.md

 Number of rating 4 reviews: 211 <br>
 Number of rating 5 reviews: 205 <br>

-The dataset may be used freely, but if you want to publish paper/publication using this dataset, please cite this publication:
+The dataset may be used freely, but if you want to publish paper/publication using this dataset, please cite this publication: <br><br>
 Fauzi, M.A., 2018.
 Indonesian review rating prediction using support vector machines and N-gram.
-Journal of Southwest Jiaotong University, 53(5). http://www.jsju.org/index.php/journal/article/view/237
+Journal of Southwest Jiaotong University, 53(5). <br>
+http://www.jsju.org/index.php/journal/article/view/237